Oceanian cuisine: Polynesia

-Polynesian cuisine encompasses the culinary practices of Polynesia, an area notably defined as the Polynesian Triangle and occasionally, the Polynesian outliers that have been settled by Polynesian seafarers.
-The vast area of Polynesia has had a great influence on the cuisine itself, differing as a result of climate, geography and neighbouring island groups, such as the practice of harvesting and boiling down coconut sap in the atolls from Micronesian peoples or the harvesting and processing of sago in the outliers from Melanesians.
+Polynesian cuisine encompasses the culinary practices of Polynesia, an area notably defined as the Polynesian Triangle and, occasionally, the Polynesian outliers that have been settled by Polynesian seafarers.
+The vast area of Polynesia has had a great influence on the cuisine itself, which differs as a result of climate, geography and neighbouring island groups, such as the practice of harvesting and boiling down coconut sap in the atolls from Micronesian peoples or the harvesting and processing of sago in the outliers from Melanesians.
 Polynesian cuisine has been influenced by the traditional ingredients and preparations of the Polynesians, as well as European, Asian and American culinary practices.
-The Polynesian cuisine had influenced the Malagasy cuisine.
+Polynesian cuisine has influenced Malagasy cuisine.